lxxzdrgnl/LGAimers/README.md

 # Pregnancy Success Prediction Project

-This repository contains the implementation and documentation of an AI-driven project developed during participation in the LG Aimers Hackathon, aiming to predict pregnancy success probabilities for patients undergoing infertility treatments.
+This repository has the code and documents for a project made during the LG Aimers Hackathon.
+The goal of the project was to predict how likely patients with infertility problems are to get pregnant.

 ## Objective